thoughtworks/build-your-own-radar/README.md

 That's it!

-***Note:*** the quadrants of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your data.
+***Note:*** The quadrants of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your data.

 ### Protected Sheets